Jewell Peak 2320m

 Red: our approximate route starting from Heart Mountain.
 Yellow: crux section

-Once around the second crux, we examined it to see how feasible it would be to re-climb on return.
-Given this was only my second scramble of the year, I wasn’t feeling 4th class scrambling that day.
-We ruled out coming back this way and could consider alternative options once up on the Twins.
+Once around and under the 4th class crux, we stopped to examine it and determine how feasible it would be to scramble up this way on return.
+Given that this was only my second scramble of the year, I wasn’t feeling up to a 4th class scramble that day.
+We ruled it out and could consider alternative options once up on the Twins.

 IMG_8351